Gudalasaipraneeth/LLM-Agent-for-ML-Prediction/README.md

 ### Problem Statement

 The goal, as defined in the assignment,  was to:
->"Given survey results in the past 3 days in a specific state in U.S., then predict the percentage of new tested positive cases in the 3rd day." [cite: 16]
+>"Given survey results in the past 3 days in a specific state in U.S., then predict the percentage of new tested positive cases in the 3rd day."

 The evaluation metric is Mean Squared Error (MSE), with a "strong baseline" score set at **0.84773**.